What is Rotary?

 Rotary is a nonpolitical, non religious worldwide organization of service-minded individuals that provides humanitarian service, encourages high ethical standards in all vocations, and helps build goodwill and peace in the world.

-Object of Rotary is to encourage and foster the ideal of service through the development of:
+The object of Rotary is to encourage and foster the ideal of service through the development of:

 - Fellowship among the Rotarians and the communities in which we live,